unicompute/gemstone-py/docs/funny-introduction/part-01-why-gemstone-py-exists.md

 # Part I: Why gemstone-py Exists

-## Cover Page

-This part answers the first honest question:

-> Why does this package exist instead of fifteen smaller scripts and one large
-> folder called `old_working_copy_final_v2_really`?

-Because the underlying problem is real.

-Python applications sometimes need to talk directly to a GemStone/S 64 stone, and they need to do it without turning every interaction into a hand-rolled experiment in transactions, sessions, and C library handling.

-`gemstone-py` exists to provide a coherent answer to that problem.

-\newpage

 ## The Elevator Pitch

 If somebody corners you near a whiteboard and asks what this package is, say: